 - Pub date: 2014 (in the U.S. First published in the U.K. in 2012)

 - Intended for: Ages 3 to 5

-- Perfect for: Anyone who loves a great picture book.
-Anyone who loves dogs.
-Anyone who loves a sweet story.
-Anyone who loves adorable artwork.
+- Perfect for: Anyone who loves a funny story.
+Anyone who loves a good cat story.

 I love when a story is told in an inventive way.
 While having the reader know what’s going on behind the scenes in the story isn’t a new way of telling a story, it’s definitely inventive when it’s done well and Naughty Kitty! is a great example of this.

 Right from the outset, on the endpapers of the book, the readers are given insider info.
 We see an excerpt from a newspaper that a wild animal is loose, and there’s a LOST poster of a tiger from the local zoo.
 Hmm.
 Curiosity is piqued from the get-go.

 Once we get inside the story, we see that Lily, a little girl with a sweet face and only the best of intentions, is bringing home an adorable gray kitten.
 Lily actually wanted to adopt a dog, but her parents said they were too much trouble.
 In the background, readers can see the stripes of a tiger behind the hedges surrounding Lily’s yard.
 Trouble definitely looms.